swyxio/swyxkit/README.md

 - [GitHub Issues as CMS](https://github.com/sw-yx/swyxkit/issues/10)
 - Lots of minor UX opinions (see below)

-Feel free to rip out these opinions as you see fit of course.
+It is designed to hopefully be *easy* to rip out these opinions as you see fit.

 > "Does anyone know what theme that blog is using?
 It looks really nice." - [anon](https://news.ycombinator.com/item?id=32972871)